PieterVerbeke/COMPASS/ReadME.md

 	**Path to the folder where the output-figure(s) will be stored**
 	- e.g. "C:\Users\maudb\Downloads"

-  2b) External Correlation (EC): Correlation between recovered parameter values and external measure (e.g., Questionnaire scores).
+  2b) External Correlation (EC): Correlation between estimated parameter values and external measure (e.g., Questionnaire scores).

-  Open the InputFile_IC and specify
+  Open the InputFile_EC and specify
   * _ntrials_: integer 𝜖 [5, +∞[
 	**number of trials within the experiment (minimal 5)**
   * _nreversals_: integer 𝜖 [0, ntrials[